 Conehead termites originated in the Carribean islands and were brought to the United States in 2001.
 They are easily identified by their beige colored body and Hershey-kiss shaped head.
 Their antennae are longer than other species and like the rest, they have 6 legs.
 Their living quarters are either in a nest, underground, in a tree, or in a wood structure.
 They build tunnels underground, and when it's time to find food or overtake a new location, they come above ground and swarm the area as one unit.
 An army of conehead termites can do serious damage to nearby wood and other insects that get in the way.
 The diet of a conehead termite consists of trees (dead or alive), sticks, branches, bushes, wood, and anything made from cellulose.
 This species is easily mistaken for another subterranean termite type, so it's best to call the pest control service to analyze the problem.

-Termite treatment is essential to their removal and to the avoidance of safety hazards in wooden structures.
-Various websites on the Internet promote the idea of termite spray or do it yourself (DIY) termite control in order to kill termites, but 99% of the time these methods do not reach the core of the problem.
-You can surely knock off some of them with a termite spray or your own termite treatment, but there's another thousand of them back in the nest that remain unaffected.
-Trust the professionals at Albany Pest Control to get the job done efficiently and effectively.
-Our termite control team is the best in the business.
-They'll perform an in-depth termite inspection and recommend an appropriate treatment to take care of anything from a small colony to a full termite infestation.
-As a bonus, if you mention you found us through our website, we'll give you a 5% discount off the entire service, on us.
-Let us get rid of the pests so you can get on with your life.
+Various websites on the Internet promote the idea of termite spray or do it yourself (DIY) termite control, but 99% of the time these methods do not reach the core of the problem because the nest remains unaffected.
+Trust the experts at Albany Pest Control to handle termite removal effectively.
+They'll perform an in-depth inspection and recommend an appropriate treatment to take care of anything from a small colony to an infestation.
+Call now at (518) 444-5760.